 When we visit the doctor, we do it trusting that these professionals will take good care of our health.
 Sadly, this is not always the case.
 Every year, thousands of patients suffer severe injuries or die at the hands of negligent and careless healthcare providers.
 Things like delayed diagnoses, incorrect diagnoses, incorrect prescriptions, and improper surgical procedures are common medical malpractice examples.
 If the negligent actions or omissions of your doctor led to injuries, we may be able to help.

 Slip and Falls

 Slip and fall accidents commonly happen on another person’s property.
 Most of these cases are handled by filing a premises liability claim against the negligent property owner.
-If you or a loved one suffered a slip and fall injury on another party’s property in Johnson, Arkansas, you may have the right to obtain compensation from those responsible.
+If you or a loved one suffered a slip and fall injury on another party’s property in Johnson, AR, you may have the right to obtain compensation from those responsible.

 The emotional, physical, and mental toll you must endure after an accident can be extremely challenging.
 This trying time can also put your family under a lot of stress.
 However, you do not have to face this time alone.
 There are ways you can hold the liable parties accountable for their wrongdoing and your losses.
 Johnson, AR, personal injury lawyer Ken Kieklak, Attorney at Law, can help you file your claim.
 To speak with a professional about your case in a free, confidential consultation, call our law offices today at (479) 279-2115.